 Categories

 Just show up.
 That’s how we make the democratic process work.

-And, to help you learn more, here’s a KUAO reference document to dive into: a well-written Airport Master Plan from 1976 (36Mb).
-Before all the spin and games began, when officials actually tried to serve more and deceive less; plus, this one was published right when GA was peaking (in no small part due to student-pilot training subsidies via the GI Bill).
+In an aviation context, this Master Plan came before all the spin and games began, when officials actually tried to serve more and deceive less; plus, this one was published right when GA was peaking (in no small part due to student-pilot training subsidies via the GI Bill).
 It is a fascinating read.
+The file is large and the download slow, but check it out!

+Categories